ReexpressAI/Example_Data/tutorials/tutorial6_mlx/README.md

 Choose `Chat` mode for a standard chat interface.
 Use `Re-ask` mode to generate Reexpression attributes which you can then copy-and-paste into Reexpress.
 (Remember that if you train the model with 'attributes' from another model/source, you will want to include such attributes at test time, as well.)
 See the YouTube video above for an example.

 > [!TIP]
-> To stop streamlit, got to the Terminal and type `control-c`.
+> To stop streamlit, go to the Terminal and type `control-c`.

 ## Tips